Now booking: February 2025

 • Social media

-Searching for a copywriter on LinkedIn, Instagram, or Twitter will yield results.
-Have a good look at their profile, snoop on their website, send ‘em an email, see if you’d like to work with them.
+Searching for a copywriter on LinkedIn or Instagram will bring up lots of great freelancers.
+Have a good look at their profile, snoop on their website, send ‘em an email.

 • Word of mouth

-You’ve got a network of small biz owners, so, check out some of their content or copy and ask them who wrote it.
-A word of mouth is a fabulous way to find a good copywriter.
+You know a network of small biz owners.
+Check out some of their content or copy and ask them who wrote it.
+A word of mouth is a fabulous way to find a good writer.

-Was that helpful?
-If so, give it a share.
-Now you know the difference between copy and content, and copywriters and content writers.
-If you still have questions, I’m only an email away.
+Now you know the difference between copy, content, copywriters, and content writers.
+Was this helpful?
+If so, give it a share!
+If you have questions, I’m only an email away.

 Latest articles